yereverluvinunclebert/IO-VB6-Widget/readme.md

- * Uses the latest version of the RC5 Cairo framework from Olaf Schmidt.
+o Uses the latest version of the RC5 Cairo framework from Olaf Schmidt.

  During development the RC5 components need to be registered.
 These scripts are used to register.
 Run each by double-clicking on them.